FTBTeam/docs/docs/mods/suite/Quests/Developer/Chapters/Settings.md

 ### Tags

-Tags are used to help theme the questbook and also allow you to use them in KubeJS events.
+Tags are used to help theme the quest book and also allow you to use them in KubeJS events.
 You can add multiple tags to a chapter.

 ### Title